Supreme Court Justices Seem Incredulous At Repeated Racial Bias In Jury Selection

 In arguments on Wednesday, most of the U.S. Supreme Court members did not seem inclined to uphold that conclusion.

-Chief Justice John Roberts pressed lawyer Sheri Johnson about what rule the court should adopt for cases "not as extreme as this"?
+Chief Justice John Roberts pressed lawyer Johnson about what rule the court should adopt for cases "not as extreme as this"?

 The current rule that requires looking at the prosecutor's history is good enough, she said, but, here, the Mississippi Supreme Court didn't do that.

-Mississippi Assistant Attorney General Jason Davis admitted that the history of the case was "troubling," but insisted that aside from that, the jury selection in the sixth trial was done correctly, given that Winona is a small town, population of less than 5,000, where everybody knows everybody.
+Mississippi Assistant Attorney General Jason Davis admitted that the history of the case was "troubling," but he insisted that aside from that, the jury selection in the sixth trial was done correctly, given that Winona is a small town, population of less than 5,000, where everybody knows everybody.

-Justice Samuel Alito interrupted to ask, couldn't the attorney general of Mississippi have said, "Enough already, we're going to send one of our own people to try this case, preferably in a different county?"
+Justice Samuel Alito interrupted to ask, couldn't the attorney general of Mississippi have said, "Enough already, we're going to send one of our own people to try this case, preferably in a different county"?

 Yes, replied attorney Davis, but the local prosecutor would have to request that, and Evans didn't do that.

-Justice Brett Kavanaugh interjected, "You said — if we take the history out of the case" but "we can't do that."
-Here, 41 of 42 potential African American jurors were struck, he observed.
+Justice Brett Kavanaugh interjected, "You said, if we take the history out of the case" but "we can't do that."
+Here, 41 of 42 potential African-American jurors were struck, he observed.

-Lawyer Davis insisted that each of the potential jurors struck in the sixth trial was struck for a good reason.
-That brought an astonished reaction from Justice Elena Kagan, who noted that one of the struck jurors would seem to be the "perfect prosecution juror," because she strongly favored the death penalty, and her brother was a prison guard.
+Davis insisted that each of the potential jurors struck in the sixth trial was struck for a good reason.
+That brought an astonished reaction from Justice Elena Kagan, who noted that one of the struck jurors would seem to be the "perfect prosecution juror," because she strongly favored the death penalty and her brother was a prison guard.

-Justice Kavanaugh noted that one of the reasons the court has embraced increasingly tough rules to eliminate racial bias in jury selection is because of the need for "confidence of the community in the fairness of the criminal justice system."
+Kavanaugh noted that one of the reasons the court has embraced increasingly tough rules to eliminate racial bias in jury selection is the need for "confidence of the community in the fairness of the criminal justice system."

-And, he asked, "Against that backdrop of a lot of decades of all-white juries convicting black defendants, ... can you say confidently, as you sit here today ... that you have confidence in how all this transpired in this case?"
+And, he asked, "against that backdrop of a lot of decades of all-white juries convicting black defendants ... can you say confidently, as you sit here today ... that you have confidence in how all this transpired in this case?"

 Justice Alito posed a similar question, asking whether, in light of the history of this case, any court could untangle what happened in the first five trials from how the jury was selected in the sixth trial.